I have actually been creating the last few months but haven't taken the time to post to the blog.

 She is very talented.
 Please go to her site to see her beautiful dolls.

 She sent me this adorable pinkeep.
 I love her.
 I smile every time I use her.
 Fran also included some beautiful hand dyed lace.
-Thank you Fran I sent Fran this pinkeep.
-I used some of my cutter quilt stash to make this heart.
-I joined it together with ribbon using the blanket stitch.
-I then added lengths of ribbon with buttons/beads/doodads tied to the ends.
+Thank you Fran

 I then attached it to a brass candlestick and added a vintage brooch to finish it off.